YounaRhymesWithTuna/My_Tableau_Viz_Links/Electric Emergency and Disturbance Viz/ReadME.md

 Method:
-I created a new column called the 'Time Took For Restoration (hrs.)' in Excel by subtracting the 'Time of Restoration' from the 'Time Event Began' column and I used Pandas and Regex to clean texts.
+I created a new column called the 'Time Took For Restoration (hrs.)' in Excel by subtracting the 'Time of Restoration' from the 'Time Event Began' column and I used Pandas and Regex to clean texts (Check out my Cleaning_Electric_Data.ipynb).

 Messy Text:
 An example of a row would be something like 'New York: Dutchess County, Orange County, Missouri: Clay County, Jackson County; Kansas: Johnson County;'.
 I used REGEX and Pandas to separate the state and its counties from other states and their counties.
 Using these tools, I was able to compile states into one, nice column and counties another.
-The final cleaned data is on the Final_Cleaned_Data_Electric_Disturbance Excel file.
+The final cleaned data is on the Final_Cleaned_Data_Electric_Disturbance csv file.